Animesh-X/AI/tictactoe/Readme.md

+# TicTacToe Game
-#TicTacToe Game
+## Running the Game

+- Install pygame using `pip install pygame`
-Run runner.py to play the game
+- Run runner.py to play the game